 Aid for Part-Time Students Program (APTS)

 Part-time New York State students admitted to a degree-granting program and enrolled in required courses for 6-11.5 credits may apply for the Aid for Part-Time Students Program (APTS) through Financial Aid Services.
 Students must complete the FAFSA as well as the appropriate forms for this program, which can be download from our FORMS page and is also available from Financial Aid Services.
-For more information about APTS eligibility go to New York State Grants - FAQs
+For more information about APTS eligibility go to our page New York State Grants - FAQs.

 Educational Opportunity Program (EOP) Grant